Level-Up Plans To-Date

 My woodturnings and kaleidoscopes are distinctive fine artistic pieces that have won awards and accolades for not only their elegant quality but for their uniqueness of design which sets them apart from other turned wooden objects.

-Once he held a bowl gouge in his hand, JJ never looked back, absorbing and learning as much as he could about woodturning and developing his technique and increasing his level of craftsmanship.
+Joaquin Juatai (JJ) is a US Navy Veteran, author, and woodturner.
+After his medical discharge from the Navy, JJ spent time looking for a new calling before being introduced to the lathe by a fellow Veteran.
+Once he held a bowl gouge in his hand, JJ never looked back, absorbing, and learning as much as he could about woodturning and developing his technique and increasing his level of craftsmanship.

-JJ put his Journalism training and experience from the Navy to use as the editor of Wood Turners Worldwide, the newsletter of worldwidewoodturners.org.
+JJ has put his Journalism training and experience from the Navy to use as the editor of Wood Turners Worldwide, the newsletter of worldwidewoodturners.org.
 He has demonstrated for local clubs in North Carolina, as well as for WWW’s Wednesday night meetings.
 He also turns live daily on TikTok in an effort to gather the interest of young people and continue the art of woodturning for generations to come.

-Kade began woodworking with guidance from his Irish grandfather and trained under Master Woodturners in Ireland and the UK.
+Kade Bolger is a wood sculptor known for blending storytelling and natural wood features into functional art.
+He began woodworking with guidance from his Irish grandfather and trained under Master Woodturners in Ireland and the UK.

 His award-winning work has been featured in multiple exhibitions and publications, including World of Woodturning and the AWGB Travelling Gallery.